vishvAsa/AgamaH/AryaH/hinduism/AchAraH/articles/holy-ground_Bakker/03_Studies_in_Early_Saivism/28_The_Gospel_of_kauNDinya.md

 7 For the significance of ‘the right side’ in this context see Bakker 2004c; above, pp. 505 ff.

-8 My translation follows Kauṇd

-. inya’s interpretation of PS 1.40–44:
+8 My translation follows Kauṇḍinya’s interpretation of PS 1.40–44:

 sadyojātaṁprapadyāmi sadyojātāya vai namaḥ |